 If NBI is to accelerate the programme, and do so effectively, there are many moving parts that would all be necessary to move forward together.

 To this end, NBI remains in active discussion with eir, the Department of Environment, Climate and Communications (DECC) and the telecoms regulator, ComReg.

 What governance is in place to ensure the interests of the State and the taxpayer are protected?

 There are many protections for the State within the Project Agreement.
 These include mechanisms to ensure value for money is achieved and that payment of subsidy is only made when detailed milestone achievement criteria are fulfilled.
 There are also prescriptive requirements to ensure that the standard of service being provided by NBI is best in class.

 There are also provisions which ensure alignment between NBI’s and the State’s interests; this means that the better NBI performs, whether by saving costs or increasing revenue, the State benefits through clawback mechanisms.

-NBI is adopting a best in class approach to corporate governance and the Minister has an appointee on the Boards and Audit & Risk and Remuneration Committees of NBII and NBID.
+NBI is adopting a best-in-class approach to corporate governance and the Minister has an appointee on the Board, as well as on the Audit & Risk and Remuneration Committees of NBII and NBID.

 Why is the Minister stating that the maximum subsidy is €2.1Bn and NBI is stating that it’s €2.6Bn?

-€2.1Bn is the baseline amount of subsidy available to the NBP.
-There is a further €500M available in the event that certain evidenced circumstances occur, resulting in additional costs to the Project.
+€2.1Bn is the baseline amount of subsidy available to the National Broadband Plan from the State.
+There is a further €500M available, and provided for within the contract, in the event that certain evidenced circumstances occur, resulting in additional costs to the project.